TRANSCRIPT

 Peter: Each week on BackStory, we take a topic from the here and now and explore its historical roots.
 This week, we’re getting out the carving knives and taking on Thanksgiving.
 Like Linus said, it’s a very important holiday; but why is it so important and why did the U.S. Declare a national holiday to give thanks.
 By the end of today’s show, we hope to have some answers.

-Brian: Guys, I know that when it comes to holidays, Thanksgiving is really the big enchilada for historians; I mean, what other holiday do people get out and actually re-enact an episode from American history, but I get excited about Thanksgiving for an entirely different reason.
+Brian: hosts, I know that when it comes to holidays, Thanksgiving is really the big enchilada for historians; I mean, what other holiday do people get out and actually re-enact an episode from American history, but I get excited about Thanksgiving for an entirely different reason.

-[football play-by-play]
+[football commentary]

 Brian: Now, when we were planning today’s show, I made it clear how I felt about this to our producers, and as usual, they didn’t listen to me, they said I had to do an interview anyway, so I said, “All right, you find me someone who values what I value about the holiday, and I’ll do your interview.”
 Peter, Ed, our producers, once again, came through.